the-deep-learners/nycdsa-dpl-002/installation/README.md

 ## Mac OS X

-Detailed step-by-step instructions for running the code notebooks for these LiveLessons on a Mac [here](https://github.com/the-deep-learners/TensorFlow-LiveLessons/blob/master/installation/step_by_step_MacOSX_install.md).
+Detailed step-by-step instructions for running the code notebooks for this course on a Mac are [here](https://github.com/the-deep-learners/TensorFlow-LiveLessons/blob/master/installation/step_by_step_MacOSX_install.md).

 ## Unix